What "HIPAA-compliant chatbot" actually means

 Equally important: where a healthcare chatbot has no business operating.

 - It should not provide medical advice.
-It should explicitly disclaim that it is not a substitute for a
+It should explicitly disclaim that it is not a substitute for a clinician.

 - It should not diagnose.
-Symptom-checker style chatbots have repeatedly been shown to underperform clinical
+Symptom-checker style chatbots have repeatedly been shown to underperform clinical judgment, and they expose your practice to liability.

 - **It should not handle controlled substance refills, prior authorizations, or anything else that requires